Safety Codes Permits

 The Safety Codes Permitting Bylaw (Bylaw No. 17/023) establishes requirements for safety code permitting in the Municipality.

-A Quality Management Plan is a document in which an organization (e.g. municipality, regional services commission, corporation, agency) describes the disciplines (or parts of disciplines) and extent of safety services it intends to provide when it becomes accredited.
+A Uniform Quality Management Plan is a document in which an organization (e.g. municipality, regional services commission, corporation, agency) describes the disciplines (or parts of disciplines) and extent of safety services it intends to provide when it becomes accredited.

 Contact Us